WG-SpaceCoder/Screeps/README.md

 # Screeps
-Just a backup of my screeps code
+This is a copy of my screeps code that I am live coding at twitch.com/zininzinin